 The programme structure can be found at the bottom of the page.
 You can read a more information below on the different elements of the programme including confirmed speakers.

-One keynote speaker, Prof. Dr. Andreas Schleicher, Director at the Directorate for Education and Skills, OECD will focus on trends and technical developments shaping the digitalisation of the fields of learning, teaching and training.
+The second keynote speech is on “Technical developments shaping the digitalisation of learning, teaching and training: Opportunities and challenges for social services providers.
+The speaker, Prof. Dr. Andreas Schleicher, Director at the Directorate for Education and Skills, OECD will focus on trends and technical developments shaping the digitalisation of the fields of learning, teaching and training.
 He will look into the related opportunities and challenges for social service providers, addressing two questions: How can they be well prepared to manage and co-design this digital transformation for and with their users, workers and organisations?; Which lessons can be learnt from the last nearly 1.5 years with the COVID-19 pandemic?

 In the afternoon, three interactive workshops will be held in parallel.
-With a length of 70 minutes each they will be organised twice, the first round from 14.30 to 15.40 CET, the second after a 10 minutes comfort break from 15h50 to 17h00.
+With a length of 70 minutes each they will be organised twice, the first round from 14.30 to 15.40 CEST, the second after a 10 minutes comfort break from 15.50 to 17.00 CEST.

 Workshop 1: Mental Health